docsforadobe/javascript-tools-guide/docs/interapplication-communication/cross-dom-functions.md

 | `files`   | A File object or array of File objects.<br/>For applications that use compound documents, this should be a project file.   |
 |-----------|----------------------------------------------------------------------------------------------------------------------------|

-Performs the equivalent of the target application’s File > Print command on the specified files.
+Performs the equivalent of the target application's File > Print command on the specified files.

 Returns `undefined`.